25Ericcheong/ruby-fundamentals/README.md

 - `times loop` can be executed by `5.times do` which essentially executes loop 5 times.
 THere are also `1.upto(10)` which runs 1 up to 10 loops (making it 11 times) which is a cool shortcut way (there is also `downto` which does the same thing but opposite)
 - Note, `while` is not implemented as a method like `loop`; so it does not have its own scope.
 Meaning, a side effect to this is that a variable initialized within its scope can be accessed from the outside of its scope. `loop` is a method invoked block.
 - `.each` is an example of an iterator; methods to loop over a given set of data.

+### Arrays

+- Note that not all methods will directly affect original array object.
+An example would be `uniq`; if you'd like to permanently change original object - you can do `.uniq!` instead.